brijeshborad/LendFlowManager/replit.md

 - All financial amounts stored as DECIMAL(15,2) in database
 - WebSocket path is `/ws` (separate from Vite HMR WebSocket)
 - Design follows professional SaaS financial application patterns
+- **Email Service**: User opted not to use Replit's Resend integration.
+Using custom email service layer that supports both SendGrid and Resend via environment variables.
+Set `EMAIL_PROVIDER`, `EMAIL_API_KEY`, and `EMAIL_FROM_ADDRESS` to enable email functionality.
+Currently running in mock mode.